celestiaorg/celestia-specs/specs/data_structures.md

 The number of rows/columns of the original data [shares](data_structures.md#share) in [square layout](#arranging-available-data-into-shares) for this block.
 Must be a power of 2.

-The number of column roots is `availableDataOriginalSquareSize * 2`, and the number of row roots is `ceil(availableDataOriginalSharesUsed / availableDataOriginalSquareSize) + availableDataOriginalSquareSize`.
-Rows containing only [tail padding](./consensus.md#reserved-namespace-ids) are implicitly available, and so do not need to be committed to here.
+The number of row and column roots is each `availableDataOriginalSquareSize * 2`.
+Implementations can prune rows containing only [tail padding](./consensus.md#reserved-namespace-ids) as they are implicitly available.

 ### AvailableData